ibm-cloud-docs/dns-svcs/permitted-networks.md

 Adding the same VPC to two DNS zones of the same name is not allowed.
 {: note}

-## Navigating from permitted networks to VPC overview in the UI
+## Navigating from permitted networks to VPC overview in the console
 {: #navigating-to-vpc}
 {: ui}